Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

+- Overall,the difference in accuracy between the AutoML model and the Hyperdrive tuned custom model is not very much.
+AutoML accuracy was 0.91763 while the Hyperdrive accuracy was 0.91006

+- With Respect to architecture AutoML was better than hyperdrive because it tried a lot of different models, which is quite impossible to do with Hyperdrive, as that would require us to create a new pipeline for each model.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**